cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 ## ADR life cycle

 ADR creation is an **iterative** process.
-Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.
+Instead of having a high amount of communication overhead, an ADR is used when there is already a descision made and implementation details need to be added.
+The ADR should document what the collective consensus for the specific issue is and how to solve it.

-1. Every proposal SHOULD start with a new GitHub Issue or be a result of existing Issues.
-The Issue should contain just a brief proposal summary.
+1. Every ADR should start with either an RFC or discussion where consensus has been met.

-2. Once the motivation is validated, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.
+2. Once consensus is met, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.

 3. An ADR doesn't have to arrive to `main` with an _accepted_ status in a single PR.
 If the motivation is clear and the solution is sound, we SHOULD be able to merge it and keep a _proposed_ status.
 It's preferable to have an iterative approach rather than long, not merged Pull Requests.